 Education majors seeking PA state certification will be required to take the National Teachers' Examinations (PRAXIS) at their own expense.
 We require students to take the first three exams (General Knowledge Tests in Reading, Writing, and Mathematics) before the end of their second year.
 These scores are required for students to be formally accepted into the program.
 Education majors who wish state certification will be required at the end of their program to take two additional national exams (PRAXIS # 30511 and 10011).
-In order to complete New Church certification, education majors are required to have two formal observations done during the senior teaching experience by a faculty member from the Bryn Athyn College education division, complete a written exam, and participate in an exit interview at the end of the program.
-It is recommended that the written exam be completed before senior teaching.
+Education majors are required to have two formal observations done during the senior teaching experience by a faculty member from the Bryn Athyn College education division and participate in an exit interview prior to graduation.
 (Note: The above requirements are for students seeking PA state certification who plan to graduate before 2013.
 In response to current legislation, there will be significant changes to the education program.)